* Translated by AI

 An Se-young. /Photo=Korea Badminton Association

 The South Korean women's Bae Deu-min-teon (CEO) team challenges to reclaim the world team championship title.
-For An Se-young (Samsung Life), who tasted regret on the final stage four years ago, this match carries the meaning of a revenge game.
+For An Se-young (Samsung Life), who tasted regret on the final stage four years ago, this is also a stage carrying the meaning of a 'revenge match'.

-The South Korean women's Bae Deu-min-teon (CEO) team advanced to the final by defeating Indonesia 3-1 in the semifinals of the 2026 Uber Cup (World Women's Team Badminton Championship) held in Horsens, Denmark, on the 2nd (Korean time).
+The South Korean women's Bae Deu-min-teon (CEO) team advanced to the final by defeating Indonesia 3-1 in the quarterfinals of the 2026 Uber Cup (World Women's Team Championships) held in Horsens, Denmark, on the 2nd (Korean time).

-South Korea stumbled in the third match, the women's singles, when Shim Yu-jin (Incheon International Airport) lost to Talitha Ramadani Wiriyawan 0-2 (19-21, 19-21).
-However, in the following doubles match, the Kim Hye-jeong (Samsung Life) and Jeong Na-eun (Hwasun County Office) pair achieved a 2-0 (21-16, 21-18) victory, securing their spot in the final.
+South Korea stumbled in the third match, women's singles, when Shim Yu-jin (Incheon International Airport) lost to Talitha Ramadani Wiryawan 0-2 (19-21, 19-21), but Kim Hye-jeong (Samsung Life) and Jeong Na-eun (Hwasun County Office) secured a 2-0 (21-16, 21-18) victory in the subsequent doubles match, clinching their spot in the final.

-Kim Hye-jeong (left) and Jeong Na-eun, who led South Korea to the final with their women's doubles victory in the 2026 Uber Cup semifinal against Indonesia. /Photo=Korea Badminton Association
+Kim Hye-jeong (left) and Jeong Na-eun, who led South Korea to the final with a women's doubles victory in the quarterfinal against Indonesia at the 2026 Uber Cup (World Women's Team Championships). /Photo=Korea Badminton Association

-Kim Hye-jeong (left) and Jeong Na-eun, who led South Korea to the final with their women's doubles victory in the 2026 Uber Cup semifinal against Indonesia. /Photo=Korea Badminton Association
+Kim Hye-jeong (left) and Jeong Na-eun, who led South Korea to the final with a women's doubles victory in the quarterfinal against Indonesia at the 2026 Uber Cup (World Women's Team Championships). /Photo=Korea Badminton Association

-This tournament, which boasts the highest prestige in team badminton alongside the Thomas Cup (World Men's Team Badminton Championship), marks South Korea's return to the final for the first time since the 2022 edition, a span of four years and two tournaments.
-In the 2024 tournament, they were eliminated in the semifinals after losing to Indonesia.
+This tournament, which boasts the highest prestige in team badminton alongside the Thomas Cup (World Men's Team Championships), marks South Korea's first final appearance since the 2022 edition, a span of four years and two tournaments.
+In the 2024 tournament, they were eliminated in the quarterfinals after losing to Indonesia.

 The final will also determine the champion through a sequence of singles and doubles matches: three singles matches followed by two doubles matches.
 The first team to win three matches claims the title.
-South Korea previously defeated China 3-2 to win the championship at the 2022 tournament in Thailand.
-With the score tied 2-2, Shim Yu-jin stepped up for the final singles match and defeated Wang Zhi to seal the victory.
+South Korea previously defeated China 3-2 to claim the title at the 2022 tournament in Thailand.
+With the score tied 2-2, Shim Yu-jin stepped out for the final singles match and defeated Wang Zhi to seal the victory.

 Like last time, An Se-young will take the lead in this match, which carries the meaning of a revenge game.
-Four years ago in the final, An Se-young started the first singles match against Chen Yufei.
-She won the first game 21-17 to take the early lead, but then lost the next two games in a row, resulting in a comeback loss.
-Fortunately, South Korea still reached the top thanks to victories in the two women's doubles matches and Shim Yu-jin's singles win.
+Four years ago in the final, An Se-young faced Chen Yufei in the first singles game.
+She won the first game 21-17 to take the early lead but subsequently lost the next two games in a row, suffering a comeback defeat and bowing her head.
+Fortunately, South Korea still reached the top thanks to victories in two women's doubles matches and Shim Yu-jin's singles win.

-If An Se-young, who will again take the lead in this final, succeeds in taking the early lead unlike four years ago, she can shed the regret from the previous final stage.
-Naturally, South Korea's chances of winning the championship will increase significantly.
-If South Korea reaches the top, it will be their third overall title, following victories in the 2010 and 2022 tournaments.
+If An Se-young, who will take the lead in this final, succeeds in taking the early lead unlike four years ago, she can shed the regret of the previous final stage.
+Naturally, South Korea's chances of winning will increase significantly.
+If South Korea reaches the top, it will be their third overall title, following the 2010 and 2022 tournaments.

-South Korean women's badminton players who successfully advanced to the final of the 2026 Uber Cup (World Women's Team Badminton Championship). /Photo=Korea Badminton Association
+South Korean women's badminton players who successfully advanced to the final of the 2026 Uber Cup (World Women's Team Championships). /Photo=Korea Badminton Association

-South Korean women's badminton players who successfully advanced to the final of the 2026 Uber Cup (World Women's Team Badminton Championship). /Photo=Korea Badminton Association
+South Korean women's badminton players who successfully advanced to the final of the 2026 Uber Cup (World Women's Team Championships). /Photo=Korea Badminton Association

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>